pangeo-data/pangeo-cloud-federation/README.md

 Configuration is in the `metrics` folder.
 We expose it with an nginx-ingress, which was configured to have a static IP on Google Cloud and added to our DNS to server from the URL above.

 Likewise with the aws / icesat2 deployment.

+### Workflow

+All pull requests should be made to the `staging` branch.
+When a change has been verified and is ready for deployment, `staging` can be merged into `prod`.
+This repository is set up with continuous deployment upon pushes to both `staging` and `prod`.

 ### Related Projects